How To Easily Melt and Make Crayons In Silicone Molds

 Step 1: Take The Wrapper Off

 Peel the crayon wrapper off of the crayons.
-Soaking in water for 10 minutes can really help with the process.
+Soaking in warm water for 10-15 minutes can help with the process.

 Place broken crayon pieces in molds.
 Overfill the molds (especially if they are smaller hearts).
 The crayons melt to fill every empty space.